- the types of information we may collect;

 We retain the information we collect for no longer than is reasonably necessary to fulfil the purposes for which we collect the information and to comply with our legal obligations.

-Subject to local law, you may have certain rights regarding information that we have collected and that is related to you.
-We encourage you to contact us to update or correct your information if it changes or if you believe that any information that we have collected about you is inaccurate or out of date.
+Subject to local law, you may have certain rights regarding information that we have collected.
+We encourage you to contact us to update or correct your information if it changes, or if you believe that any information that we have collected about you is inaccurate or out of date.
 You can also ask us to see what personal information we hold about you, to erase your personal information and you may tell us if you object to our use of your personal information.
 In some jurisdictions, you may have a right to complain to your local data protection authority.
 If you would like to discuss or exercise the rights you may have, you may contact us through the information we provide under the section entitled “Contact Us” below.

 Children Under Thirteen

 SelfKey is not directed to children under the age of thirteen, and SelfKey will never knowingly collect personal information from children under the age of thirteen.
-If you are under the age of thirteen, you must ask your parent or guardian for permission to use our Online Services.
+If you are under the age of thirteen, you must ask your parent or guardian for permission to use our Portal Services.

-If you would like to contact us please send us an email at firstname.lastname@example.org or via our Contact Us page.
+If you would like to contact us please send us an email at firstname.lastname@example.org.
+We welcome your enquiries and comments.